TolikPylypchuk/Cineaste/docs/05-technical.md

 ## Logging

 This app uses a plain-text log file to log the stuff it's doing and errors it encounters along the way.
+[Serilog](https://serilog.net) is used as the logging library.
 The location of the log file, as well as the minimum log level can be set in preferences, in the advanced section.
 The default location of the log file is in the user's app data folder.
 Here's the list of supported log levels (from lowest to highest):

 - Verbose: log everything (this level is not used directly and setting it is the same as setting 'Debug' as the minimum level)